Akshayykadam/Fruit-Ninja-Using-Hand-Tracking/README.md

    - **Avoid Bombs**: Slicing a bomb ends the game (or reduces lives).
    - **Don't drop fruits**: Missed fruits may cost you a life.

 ---

+## 🖐️ How Hand Tracking Works

+The system uses **MediaPipe Pose** to turn your hands into virtual blades.
+Here is the technical breakdown:

+### 1. Detection Logic
+The `HandSliceController` tracks specific landmarks on your body:
+- **Wrists** (Indices 15 & 16)
+- **Index Fingers** (Indices 19 & 20)

+A "Hand Center" is calculated by interpolating between the wrist and index finger to create a stable point that represents your hand position on screen.

+### 2. Slicing Physics
+To feel realistic, we don't just track position — we track **speed**:
+- **Velocity Threshold**: The system acts like a real sword.
+It only registers a "slice" if your hand is moving faster than `300 pixels/second`.
+Slow movements won't cut fruit!
+- **Collision**: We convert your 2D screen coordinates into Unity World Coordinates and use `Physics2D.OverlapCircle` to detect when your "hand point" intersects with a Fruit collider.

+### 3. Visual Smoothing
+Raw tracking data can be jittery.
+We use `Vector3.SmoothDamp` to interpolate the movement of the visual trails, ensuring the glowing slice effects look fluid and responsive.

+---

 ## 📁 Project Structure